 Do Call 911 and/or take them to the nearest emergency room

 Don’t rest until they are in capable hands at the local emergency room

-Make sure that they have a plan of recovery when they leave and be their support getting them into therapy post-release.
-They need a person to be there and speak for them, and you could be the person who saved a life!
+Make sure that they have a plan of recovery when they leave.
+Also, be their support in getting them into therapy post-release.
+They need a person to be there and speak for them.
+You could be the person who saved a life!
 So great to give!